What is the Hall Constant?

 In a doped semiconductor, either negatively charged electrons or positively charged “holes”, ie missing electrons, can be responsible for a current flow.
 In a conventional electrical conductor such as copper, however, only electrons flow.

-This is used for example in the automotive industry, where numerous sensors z.
-B. for the measurement of speed, level or torque are used.
+This is used for example in the automotive industry, where numerous sensors for example for the measurement of speed, level or torque are used.
 Thanks to contactless measurement, Hall effect sensors are hardly susceptible to external influences and therefore wear-resistant.

 Even very strong magnetic fields, such as those used in magnetic resonance imaging (MRI) can be determined by means of the Hall effect.